-At Paulton Infant School we value recognise the value of Physical Education and intend for all children to:
+At Paulton Infant School we recognise the value of Physical Education and intend for all children to:

 develop habits leading to a healthy and active lifestyle